Lake Bonavista Restrictive Covenant (RC) Initiative

 In the News

-Calgary Hearld: Nelson: City council discovers we’re not sheep after all
+Calgary Herald: Nelson: City council discovers we’re not sheep after all

 Step by step, the Calgary we used to know, with its sense of shared community, disappears

-Calgary Hearld: Homeowners against blanket zoning turn to restrictive covenants to block redevelopment
+Calgary Herald: Homeowners against blanket zoning turn to restrictive covenants to block redevelopment

 A growing number of households in Calgary are registering restrictive covenants on their land titles, pushing back against new city zoning regulations that allow for higher density in older communities.